exakat/exakat-docs/Reference/Reports.rst

 Stubs is a PHP report format.

-Stubs doesn't depend on themes.
+Stubs doesn't depend on rulesets.

 .. _report-stubsjson: